-Golf: Kartik Sharma cards a round of 5-under to be tied-11 at Asia-Pacific Championship
+Golf: Aditi, Tvesa and Diksha make cut in Spain; Shubhankar hits flawless 67 at Dunhill Links C’ship

 Australian Blake Windred (74) had a mid-round collapse with four bogeys in five holes from the eighth hole, where a snap hook started his fall.
 He managed to recover with a birdie on 18th, even as playing partner, Ren Yonezawa, who wants to emulate teammate Takumi Kanaya by winning the AAC, dropped a crucial bogey on 18th for a two-shot swing.
 Both finished at eight-under 208.

 Earlier, Yuto Katsuragawa (69) and Yung-Hua Liu (69) played solid rounds to get to eight-under and become clubhouse leaders.
 Sharma, who was T-13 at the same event last year, was in great form.

 For the third straight day he had a good start, but this time he built on it with three birdies in last five holes and finished at 67.